Fasting, Feasting: Plot summary

-Uma’s family arranges several failed marriage proposals for her.
-One match falls apart due to deception, while another results in a short-lived marriage that ends when it is revealed that the husband is already married.
-Eventually, her family abandons efforts to find her a husband and shifts their attention to her younger sister, Aruna.
+Uma's parents attempt to marry her off on three occasions; on the first occasion, the chosen man fell for Uma's younger sister, Aruna.
+On the second her parents accept her marriage on behalf of her before finding out later that their dowry has been spent and the engagement is canceled.
+On the third occasion, a marriage took place but it turns out that Uma's new husband already has a wife.
+She lives with his sisters while he lives in another town spending her dowry on his ailing business.
+Uma's father quickly spirits her home and gets her marriage annulled.
+Her family then gives up on the attempts to marry her off and instead focus on their younger daughter.

-We are also told of the episode of Anamika's (Uma's cousin) sad fate.
+The story also includes aan episode of Anamika's (Uma's cousin) sad fate.
 She has won a scholarship to Oxford but her parents insist that she get married.
 She does and fails to please her husband by providing him with children.
 He keeps her for a time as a servant but eventually she dies by burning.
 It is strongly hinted that her in-laws killed her.
 The final scene of the first part is the immersion of Anamika's ashes in the sacred river.

-The narrative highlights Uma’s challenges within a restrictive family structure, depicting her attempts to find identity and autonomy.

-In the second part we meet Arun, Uma's privileged brother.
+In Part 2 we meet Arun, Uma's privileged brother.
 He is attending college in America and during summer holidays he lives with the Pattons, an all-American family.
 Again, the plot is not complex or intricate.
 The events are told in a serial manner as Arun encounters them.

 Of note is his intense dislike of American food and cooking methods.
-He is dismayed at the behavior of Melanie, the daughter who is deeply troubled and suffering from bulimia.
+He is dismayed at the behaviour of Melanie, the daughter who is deeply troubled and suffering from bulimia.
 Although Mrs Patton seems to care about Melanie, she does little to help.